digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 `pqs`: The main class is `Pqs`, which provides data-model level query and retrieval.
 This encapsulates the necessary SQL generation and the JDBC queries against the PQS Postgres database.

-`utility`: For the moment this is restricted to the `ObjectMapper` required for JSON transcoding in the web services.
+`utility`: Miscellaneous utility code including `JsonUtil` for JSON encoding and decoding, and `DamlCodeGen` which provides access to the Daml model-generated Java classes.

 Ultimately, the main recommendation embedded in this code is to orient the web-service API around a combination of queries and choice invocations.
 This is hopefully adequately demonstrated in the open API definition.